keras-team/keras-io/guides/md/keras_core/migration_guide_tf_keras_3_0.md

 1. Symbolic `add_loss()`: Symbolic `add_loss()` is removed (you can still use `add_loss()` inside the `call()` method of a layer/model).
-2. Locally-connected layers: Locally-connected layers are removed due to low usage.
-To use locally-connected layers, copy the layer implementation into your own codebase.
+2. Locally connected layers: Locally connected layers are removed due to low usage.
+To use locally connected layers, copy the layer implementation into your own codebase.
 3. Kernelized layers: Kernelized layers are removed due to low usage.
 To use kernelized layers, copy the layer implementation into your own codebase.
-4. Removed layer attributes: Layer attributes `metrics`, `dynamic` are removed
+4. Removed layer attributes: Layer attributes `metrics`, `dynamic` are removed.
 5. RNN layer args: The `constants` and `time_major` arguments in RNN layers are removed.
-The `constants` argument was a remnant of Theano and had very low usage.
+The `constants` argument was a remnant of Theano and had low usage.
 The `time_major` argument was also infrequently used.
-6. reset_metrics argument: The reset_metrics argument is removed from `model. *_on_batch`
+6. `reset_metrics` argument: The `reset_metrics` argument is removed from `model. *_on_batch`
 methods.
-This argument had very low usage.
+This argument had low usage.
 7. RadialConstraint: The RadialConstraint constraint object is removed.
-This object had very low usage.
+This object had low usage.

 ---
-## Switching Tensorflow code to backend agnostic keras 3.0
+## Transitioning to Keras 3.0 with Any Backend

 Keras 3.0 code with the TensorFlow backend will work with native TensorFlow APIs.
 However, if you want your code to be backend-agnostic, you will need to replace all of the `tf.*` API calls with their equivalent Keras APIs.

-Follow these instructions to migrate your existing TensorFlow code to Keras 3.0 and run it with any backend of your choice :
+Follow these instructions to migrate your existing TensorFlow code to Keras 3.0 and execute it with any backend of your choice :

-1. Update imports : replace from tensorflow import keras to import keras
+1. Update imports : replace `from tensorflow import keras` to `import keras`
 2. Update code : replace `tf.keras.*` to `keras.*`.
 99% of the tf.keras.* API is
 consistent with Keras 3.0.
 Any differences have been called out in this guide.
 If an API is not specifically called out in this guide, that means that the API call is consistent with tf.keras.
-If you notice that the same API name results in an error and if it has not been called out in this document the implementation in keras 3.0 was likely dropped due to extremely low usage.
+If you notice that the same API name results in an error and if it has not been called out in this document the implementation in Keras 3.0 was likely dropped due to low usage.
 3. Replace any `tf.*`, `tf.math*`, `tf.linalg.*`, etc with `keras.ops.*`.
 Most of the ops
 should be consistent with Keras 3.0.
 If the names are slightly different, they will be highlighted in this guide.
-If the same name results in an error and you do not find a Keras 3.0 equivalent op in this guide, it is likely that the implementation of the op in keras 3.0 was likely dropped due to extremely low usage.
+If the same name results in an error and you do not find a Keras 3.0 equivalent op in this guide, it is likely that the implementation of the op in keras 3.0 was likely dropped due to low usage.
-4. If you are able to replace all the tf ops with keras, you can remove the tensorflow import and run your code with a backend of your choice.
+4. If you are able to replace all the tf ops with Keras, you can remove the `tensorflow` import and run your code with a backend of your choice.

 ### Renamed API calls